ankur-dauneria/neighborhood-map-gulp/Readme.md

 > Its uses google maps to display the user choice locations over its.

 > Its uses third party (Wikipedia/Wikidata) api to get the data and display them inside the infowindow.
 Third party API are used to location photo and checks if the place is a designated heritage site.
+It presents site information of each site as per the category.

 > Filters locations on map both in list view and map markers as user types them